nootr/sobchak/README.md

 ![Hypervisor after predictive instance scheduling](img/README-2.png)

-*Fig. 2: The straight line represents the direction of the most common RAM/VCPUs ratio among smaller VMs.*
+*Fig. 2: The yellow line represents the direction of the most common RAM/VCPUs ratio among smaller VMs.*

 A way to determine if a hypervisor is on its way to use all of its resources, is